Castlevania: Aria of Sorrow: Additional modes

 Aria of Sorrow includes additional modes of play that display elements not seen in the game's primary scenario.
 The New Game+ option allows a player that has completed the game to replay the game with all equipment, levels and souls the player had acquired in a previous file.
 Additionally, the player can opt to start the game in Hard Mode, offering the same gameplay at a higher difficulty level.

 Two other modes offer alternatives to the standard gameplay.
 Boss Rush mode involves the player facing against all of the game's bosses in quick succession, and is unlocked after the player completes the game once.
 Julius Mode is an additional mode of play unlocked with the same method.
 The player takes control of Julius Belmont, the member of the Belmont clan featured in the game.

 Plot

 Setting

 Aria of Sorrow takes place in the fictional universe of the Castlevania series.
 The series' premise is the conflict between the vampire hunters of the Belmont clan and the immortal vampire Dracula.
-Thirty-six years before the start of Aria of Sorrow, Dracula was defeated once and for all by the Belmont clan, and his powers sealed into a solar eclipse.
-Shortly after Dracula's death, a prophecy was made that Dracula's reincarnation would come to his castle in 2035 and inherit all of Dracula's powers.
+In 1999, thirty-six years before the start of Aria of Sorrow, Dracula was defeated once and for all by the Belmont clan, and his powers sealed into a solar eclipse.
+Shortly after Dracula's death, a prophecy was made that Dracula's reincarnation would come to his castle in 2035 and inherit all of his dark powers.
 This prophecy acts as the driving force behind the plot of Aria of Sorrow, and is the primary motivation of the supporting characters to be present.
 The game takes place in Dracula's castle, the most common setting for the series, with the castle divided into numerous areas that the player traverses over the course of the game.